HawKx007/ETAN-SCA/README.md

 ## Notes

 Set `LEARNABILITY_MODE = True` in `src/train_all_models.py` only when you want a short CNN-only proof run on middle Hamming-weight classes.
+This mode is also safe for MPS runs where resources are limited.